 Traditional-looking battery-operated lanterns are also a great option.
 You can find some great choices for less than $20 on Amazon.

 Now it’s time for the fun details.
 To add even more dimension to the space you will need some extra items such as vases, picture frames, figurines, and flowers.
 The dollar store has some great lightweight picture frames that you can hang with 3M products.
 As for your flowers, buy a vase at the dollar store and decorate it with fresh wildflowers from your hike.

 Just because you are in the great outdoors doesn’t mean you have to suffer from extreme heat or cold.
 Some may think that controlling the temperature defeats the purpose of camping.
 But remember, this is not camping — it’s glamping, and comfort is the name of the game.
 If you are one of those people who can’t stand the cold or heat, bringing a heater or fan on your trip is vital.

 Many of the larger tents come with vents for just such a purpose.
-If your glamping site has electricity, bring a evaporative cooler or portable air conditioner.
+If your glamping site has electricity, bring an evaporative cooler or portable air conditioner.
 You can probably find a great one on Craigslist.
 The only thing is that you must make sure that your tent is airtight for it to work properly.
-If you want a heater, a freestanding electric stove heater will make the space more cozy.
+If you want a heater, a freestanding electric stove heater will make the space cozier.

 8. Glamping Extras

 Last but not least, you will need a couple of extras to make your glamping experience complete.
 You may want to bring a few toys to enjoy the outdoors like kayaks, bikes, and an outdoor movie kit.
 You can find a great portable screen for less than $70 on eBay.
 Vivitek makes a decent projector that you can find at Best Buy for less than $400.
 Keep in mind though, that depending on the proximity of your neighbors, you may have to limit your movie-watching to inside your tent because it produces a lot of light.